djalbat/reaction-with-style/README.md

   );
 };
 ```
-Note that the arguments now include a third `element` argument that must be passed to the `retrieveClassName()` function.
+Note that the arguments now include a third `element` argument which must be passed to the `retrieveClassName()` function.
 Now the component can be extended thus:

 ```js